• Home + Organization

 Chatham MA with kids

 Anyway, Chatham is an adorable little town – and home to one of the Cape’s most beautiful resorts, Chatham Bars Inn.
-Whether you’re staying at CBI or another hotel, or in one of the many vacation rentals in town, there’s SO much to do.
-Here’s my list of what to check out if you have kids.
-Most of these are outdoor activities.
+Whether you’re staying at CBI or another hotel, or in one of the many vacation rentals in town, there’s SO much to do (and so many great places to eat!).
+If you’re looking for something to do on the Cape when it rains, here are some ideas of what you can do!

 Where to stay with Cape Cod with Kids

 Chatham Tides is my other pick for hotels.
 It has its own beach, and you can choose a townhouse-style at a nightly rate around $550/night in season (July and August).
+Again, you’ll save if you go in the off season – winter rates are closer to $160 a night!
 (When I last checked) some of their rooms/townhouses are pet-friendly.

 Aside from hotels, vacation rentals are popular on the Cape.
 For any Cape rental, check out weneedavacation.com, which a lot of locals use to list their rental homes.
-You can also check out the Chatham rentals available on Airbnb or VRBO.
+You can also check out the Chatham rentals available on a home rental site like VRBO.

 What to do in Chatham with kids